 - Little Green Eggplant: As the name implies, it grows to be a light green shade.
 It also has a mild flavor and is creamier than other types of eggplant.

-- Rosa Bianca: This variety has an almost pinkish shade to it and grows to be plump and round.
+- Rosa Bianca: This variety has an almost pinkish shade and grows plump and round.

 - Thai Eggplant: These look like mini watermelons.
 They are tiny, round, and have green stripes.

-- White Eggplant: This is an heirloom variety that looks nearly identical to the eggplant that grew in the 18th century.
+- White Eggplant: This heirloom variety looks nearly identical to the eggplant that grew in the 18th century.

 How to make eggplant taste good

 Stop avoiding or being intimated by this purple fruit.
 Eggplant can be super tasty; you just have to find the right recipe and know a few tricks!
 Follow these tips, and you’ll grow to enjoy eggplant as one of your favorite healthy foods.

 Before you even cook it, you must make sure you bring home the tastiest eggplant possible.
 The flavor won’t be quite right if it is too ripe or not ripe enough.

 Squeeze the eggplant – this is the best way to tell whether it is good.
 It should feel slightly firm but not too hard.
 If you push on it with your fingers and it is too soft, don’t buy it.